-- Lightly fry the whole spices to release their flavours, which in turn flavours the oil.
+- Lightly fry the whole spices to release their flavours which will flavour the oil.

-- Add the diced onions and cook till golden, then add and stir fry the garlic, ginger and green chillies.
+- Add diced onions and cook till golden, then add the garlic, ginger and green chillies, and lightly sauté.

-- Add the chopped tomatoes and cook for 2-3 minutes.
+- Mix in the chopped tomatoes and cook for 2-3 minutes.

 - Next, add the powdered spices (adding a little water to prevent sticking and burning), and cook for at least 5 minutes*.

-- Now add the yogurt and the larger cut pieces of onion to lightly cook for the remaining 5 minutes, then mix in the remaining garam masala.
+- Now add the yogurt and the larger cut pieces of onion to lightly cook for the remaining 5 minutes, and mix in the remaining garam masala.

 Instagram – I love seeing your creations, so post a picture, tag @endofthefork and hashtag #endofthefork